 To those who have lost a spouse,

 Thank you so much for sharing your story with me.
 Some of you are further down the road and some have only just embarked.
 Wherever you are, I am so so incredibly sorry that you are on this journey with me.
-The fact that many of you have told me that my words have eased your hearts has given purpose to the pain that I walked through.
-But most of you reached out simply to support me, for that I thank you.
+The fact that many of you have told me that my words have eased your heart has given purpose to the pain that I walked through.
+But most of you reached out simply to support me, and for that I thank you.
 There was a common phrase in your messages to me; you thanked me for being “your voice.”
-I am so humbled to that you would grant that honor to me.
+I am so humbled that you would grant that honor to me.
 I dare not offer any advice even though some of you have asked.
 Grief is too complicated, too individual.
 It would be arrogant to attempt to try to give some sort of blanket statement and I know we all are sick of the cliches.
 While I cannot offer advice, my voice and my heart are humbly at your service.

 Those who know someone who lost a spouse,

-Many have reached out with appreciation for helping you understand the person in your life who is moving forward after losing their spouse.
+Many have reached out with an appreciation for helping you understand the person in your life who is moving forward after losing their spouse.
 (We don’t move on, we move forward.)
 I am so glad I was able to bring some light to the complicated reality that the hearts of the widowed community face.
 I was brought to tears when I read some of your stories of how my words were able to help you accept the fact that your friend or family member was moving forward with someone new.
 Someone shared that my blog had moved him to reach out and try and make amends with someone who he had broken relationship with because he had felt that the person had “moved on” too quickly.
-There’s nothing more that I could wish for than that my words be the catalyst for restoration and healing in the relationships of my readers.
+There’s nothing more that I could wish for than that my words to be the catalyst for restoration and healing in the relationships of my readers.